 Sustainable Fleet

 Westchester County employs a sizable fleet of buses, compact sedans, public safety vehicles, and other utility vehicles.
 In order to curb emissions and reduce fuel costs, Westchester has converted large portions of its fleet to electric and hybrid vehicles.
-Nearly half of the County’s Bee-Line buses are now electric-hybrid vehicles and in June of 2020, Westchester purchased six 40-foot full electric buses that will be deployed later this year.
-The County currently has Prius Prime plug-in hybrid and Chevy Volt plug-in hybrid electric vehicles and Chevy Bolt full electric vehicles in addition to hundreds of hybrid cars and SUVs.
+The entire fleet of the County’s Bee-Line buses are now electric-hybrid vehicles and in June of 2020 Westchester received the delivery of the first six of twelve full electric buses ordered.
+The County currently has over 100 Prius Prime and Chevy Volt plug-in hybrid electric vehicles and nearly 100 Chevy Bolt full electric vehicles in addition to hundreds of hybrid cars and SUVs.

 This Climate Smart Communities story map gives an in-depth look at the data shaping the climate crisis in Westchester County.
 It includes town-by-town, greenhouse gas emissions, and introduces residents to the Climate Smart Communities Task Force, a County board working to make Westchester a more sustainable and resilient place to live.